 Still trying to properly position your organization for the Cybersecurity Maturity Model Certification (CMMC)?
 Have you considered using the CMMC to your advantage?
 Here is how.

 Ever since the Cybersecurity Maturity Model Certification was announced to the public by the Department of Defense in the Summer of 2019, defense contractors have been gathering information to better understand how the CMMC will impact their organization.

 At first, there were plenty of questions, and rightfully so.
 The CMMC was not released publicly all at once out of thin air.
-The CMMC was introduced in pieces through a scheduled releases.
+The CMMC was introduced in pieces through scheduled releases.
 Why?
 Because the CMMC is a game-changer.

-One major change is that every single contractor wanting to do business with the DOD, will need to be certified to CMMC Level 1 at minimum.
+One major change is that every single contractor wanting to do business with the DOD, will need to be certified to CMMC Level 1 at a minimum.
 This is considered “basic” cyber hygiene.

 Katie Arrington, Chief Information Security Officer for Assistant Secretary for Defense Acquisition, often states that “the majority” of defense contractors in the DOD supply chain will only need CMMC Level 1 certification.
 Of the approximate 300,000 organizations that make up the supply chain, that sounds simple enough, right?

 That depends on the objective of the organization.
 So, what does “majority” really mean?

 At first glance, the word “majority” seems to mean a lot of the above mentioned 300,000.
 That might very well be true, but when talking about the DOD’s information being handled by organizations that make up the Defense Industrial Base (DIB), how many view themselves as “basic” pieces of such an important supply chain?